 A $100 loan instant app can help if you need money fast.
 Before you borrow the money, though, understand the total cost and repayment terms.

-If it’s an occasional issue that you have, cash advance apps can be a great way to help, but if it becomes too common, you may want to revisit your spending habits or increase your income.
+If it’s an occasional issue, the best $100 loan instant apps can be a great way to help, but if it becomes too common, you may want to revisit your spending habits or increase your income.